decoderkurt/KindleTool/README.md

 >> Get the default root password
 >> Unless you changed your password manually, the first password shown will be the right one.
 >> (The Kindle defaults to DES hashed passwords, which are truncated to 8 characters.)
+>> If you're looking for the recovery MMC export password, that's the second one.

 * KindleTool version